 - The judge will be somebody who had no part in your original decision.
 The hearing will typically occur within 75 miles of your home.

 A Social Security Benefits Attorney will make the most of this process.
 If you need help, our law firm can provide the legal services you demand.
 At Berke Law Firm, P.A., we have proudly assisted many people in the following geographic areas:

 - Fort Myers

 - Collier County, and

 - Greater Florida and Utah

 At Berke Law Firm, P.A., we are especially experienced in handling Social Security Disability Insurance (SSDI)

-Before you search online for “SSA Office Near me” and show up to apply, contact a lawyer.
+Before you search online for “Social Security Administration Office” and show up to apply, contact a lawyer.
 Your likelihood of denial is too high.
 Don’t risk it.
-With the help of a consummate attorney, you can succeed.
+With the help of a reputable attorney, you can succeed.
 Without one, you may fail repeatedly.

-In fact, the Social Security Administration (SSA) often turns down the majority of initial Social Security Disability claims.
+In fact, the Social Security Administration (SSA) turns down most initial Social Security Disability claims.
 Even severely disabled applicants get denied.
 The SSA may even use these delays and denials to discourage Social Security fraud.